tucob97/coroutine_counter/README.md

 The coroutine implemented has this characteristic:
-- Stackful coroutine with 4 KB stack space
+- Stackful coroutine with 4 KB stack space each
-- Use "yield" for scheduling between coroutines
+- Scheduling coroutines using Round-Robin

 ## How to run example?
 I personally like to use Taskfile.
 However command are simple